⚠️ Research in Progress: Doctoral Defence Forthcoming

 The third conversation is critical university studies: the scholarly tradition that examines the neoliberal university as an economic institution that deploys the language of inclusion to serve the logic of extraction.
 Newfield (2016), Slaughter and Rhoades (2004), and Ahmed (2012) are all working in this space, each from a different angle.
 Ahmed names it most precisely.
 Non-performativity is what happens when the diversity statement substitutes for the diversity action: the statement becomes the achievement, and the conditions remain unchanged.

 This dissertation contributes the concept of malperformative inclusion to this conversation.
-It extends Ahmed’s analysis to name institutional actions that do more than fail to perform: they succeed in absorbing critique and signalling awareness while stabilising the very conditions they claim to address.
+It extends Ahmed’s analysis to name institutional actions that do more than fail to perform: they succeed in absorbing critique and signalling awareness while stabilizing the very conditions they claim to address.
 The prefix mal- matters.
 The institution is doing something.
 What it is doing is actively harmful.

 4. Participatory Visual Methodologies and Epistemic Justice